jzeyl/AcousticCalcs/README.md

 >convert() – convert between Pa, uPa, dynes per cm squared, and ubar.
 Input the value and the units to convert from and to

+>hztocents()- convert a frequency interval to cents, semitones, and octaves

 # Sound propagation